Rafix02/rubocop-rspec/manual/cops_rspec.md

 It can be configured to ignore strings when certain metadata is passed.

-Ignores Rails `type` metadata by default.
+Ignores Rails and Aruba `type` metadata by default.

 ### Examples